Requirements for Admission

-- Complete forms and submit fee for background investigations required by healthcare facilities.
+- Complete forms and submit the fee for background investigations required by healthcare facilities.

-- Submit a completed Radiologic Technology program health form.
+- Submit a completed Radiologic Technology program health form and immunization records.

 - Submit a negative drug screen report.

-- Submit all documents requested by the LSU Eunice Radiologic Technology program by the announced due dates at the end of the second week of the first summer semester.
+- Submit all documents requested by the LSU Eunice Radiologic Technology program by the announced due dates (generally, no later than the end of the second week of the first summer semester.)
 Failure to submit requested documents by the due dates will prohibit continuance in the program.